-The Plenty Valley Town Centre contains a number of important business, retail, community and transport activities including Westfield Plenty Valley and the South Morang Train Station.
+The Plenty Valley Town Centre contains several important business, retail, community and transport activities including Westfield Plenty Valley and the South Morang Train Station.

 The area is considered an important Activity Centre by the State Government.

-Large areas of undeveloped land within the centre provide developmental potential, how it’s important that we have a framework to guide development in the area.
+Large areas of undeveloped land within the centre provide developmental potential, however it’s important that we have a framework to guide development in the area.

 Key elements of the structure plan